Ranjith-T-R/pdf-knowledge-bot/README.md

-# pdf Knowledge Bot – Chat with Your PDFs
+# PDF Knowledge Bot – Chat with Your PDFs

 **Knowledge Bot** is an AI-powered PDF question-answering system that allows users to **chat with uploaded documents** using a combination of OCR, text parsing, vector search, and large language models.
 It’s built with **LangChain’s Retrieval-Augmented Generation (RAG)** framework and powered by **Google Gemini** for real-time, intelligent responses.